Azure/fta-customerfacingapps/digital-marketing/articles/wordpress-on-azure-web-apps.md

 ### **Azure Blob storage for Media Content**
 > If your WordPress site consists of a lot of video and image content, we recommend using blob storage to store all your media content.
 To learn how to create an Azure storage account, see [How to create an Azure storage account](hhttps://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account#create-a-storage-account).
 Once you have created the account, activate and configure [Microsoft Azure Storage for WordPress plugin](https://wordpress.org/plugins/windows-azure-storage/) for your WordPress website.

-* Make sure to [Create a storage account and a blob container](https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account#create-a-storage-account) first before proceeding to next step.
-Remark: when creating the container make sure you set the **access level** to **Container** so that users visiting the WordPress site can see the actual media content.
+* Make sure to [Create a storage account and a blob container using Azure CLI](https://docs.microsoft.com/en-us/azure/storage/common/storage-quickstart-create-account?tabs=azure-cli) first before proceeding to next step.
+Remark: when creating the container make sure you set the **access level** to **Container** so that users visiting the WordPress site can see the actual media content. **Important:** There is a known issue with **Microsoft Azure Storage for WordPress** plugin, when you create storage account using Portal, so its recommended that you provision Storage Account using CLI.

 * Once the storage account is created, go to the WordPress site Dashboard page.
 For example: (http://fasttrackdemo.azurewebsites.net/wp-admin/)
 * Click on **Plugins**, then **Add New**
 * In the **Search plugins**, enter **Microsoft Azure Storage for WordPress**